Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 ### *Images*

 Where possible, all images are actual photos of the item in stock.
 This is becasue records will be in various conditions once they have been sourced and this will provide an idea to the user of the quality.
-Currently, all iamges are acutal records in stock, but this may not be possible going forward to provide for all recrods.
+Currently, all images are actual records in stock, but this may not be possible going forward to provide for all records.

 ### *Font Awesome*